Public Service Officer or Employee's Child Survivor Grant Program

 This program provides tuition assistance to certain public employees and their families if the employee is killed or permanently and totally disabled in the line of duty.

 To be eligible as an initial or renewal student, you must:

 - A public safety officer permanently and totally disabled in the line of duty,

-- A spouse of a public safety officer killed or permanently and totally disabled in the line of duty, or
+- A spouse of a public safety officer or employee killed or permanently and totally disabled in the line of duty, or

-- A child (natural, adopted or stepchild) of a public safety officer or a Missouri Department of Transportation employee engaged in the construction or maintenance of the state's highways, roads, and bridges killed or permanently and totally disabled in the line of duty;
+- A child (natural, adopted or stepchild) of a public safety officer or employee killed or permanently and totally disabled in the line of duty;

 - Be enrolled or accepted for enrollment as a full time (12 credit hours) undergraduate student in a participating Missouri postsecondary school.
 Students with disabilities may be considered full-time when enrolled in at least six credit hours;

 - Be less than 24 years of age (applies to dependent children only);

 - Maintain satisfactory academic progress as defined by the school;